12 Top-Rated Attractions & Things to Do in Penticton, B.C.

-One of the highlights of the trip is where the train slowly traverses the 238-foot-high Trout Creek Bridge.
+One of the highlights of the trip is when the train slowly traverses the 238-foot-high Trout Creek Bridge.
 The entire trip is narrated by a tour leader, and live music is performed along the way.

 Where to Stay in Penticton for Sightseeing

 Penticton does not have a luxury hotel, but it does have an excellent assortment of high-quality mid-range hotels in very good locations that are either near the beaches of Skaha Lake or Okanagan Lake.

 - Easily accessible off the highway with expansive grounds and a large outdoor pool is the Ramada by Wyndham Penticton Hotel & Suites.
 Many rooms have private patios facing an indoor courtyard, and the hotel is pet friendly.